NXXR/Master-Thesis/Thesis/src/content/4_3_autoNavigation/autoNavigation.md

             - linear motion from origin to target
             - replaced interpolation between origin and target by using the t parameter along a linear spline between origin and target
+            - split the rotation into 2 parts:
+                - initial rotation from origin orientation onto _mLookAtPoint_ (i.e. movement direction for spline before movement)
+                    - _mLookAtPoint_ added as a point the observer is focusing on during translative phase of movement
+                - final rotation from movement direction onto final orientation after movement
             - separated the rotation from the translation by modifying the start & end time parameters of the _animatedValue_ object
                 - add code to modify the duration of rotation relative to the difference between the origin and